-Without qualifying our opinion, we draw attention to Note 1 to the consolidated financial statements which indicates that Northisle Copper and Gold Inc. had a working capital deficiency at December 31, 2013 of \$176,797 and describes certain material uncertainties regarding Northisle Copper and Gold Inc.'s ability to continue as a going concern.
+Without qualifying our opinion, we draw attention to Note 1 to the consolidated financial statements which indicates that Northisle Copper and Gold Inc. had a working capital deficiency at December 31, 2014 of \$57,849 and describes certain material uncertainties regarding the company's ability to continue as a going concern.